WPM Test for "The Count of Monte Cristo"

 Time my reading

-When you're done reading, click the 'Stop and calculate' button and your WPM will be calculated.
+When you're done reading, click the 'calculate results' button to see your reading speed.

 “Your excellency,” said Peppino, addressing the count, “if you will follow me, the opening of the catacombs is close at hand.